PDOK/gokoala/README.md

 ### Custom theming

 GoKoala offers some minimal theming options.
 When running GoKoala, pass an argument of `-theme-file` to load a custom theming file.
-The [theme.yaml](./themes/pdok/theme.yaml) in the themes directory contains the configurable options for the theme.
-This directory also allows you to insert HTML at the beginning of the `<body>` tag.
+The [theme.yaml](./themes/pdok/theme.yaml) contains the configurable options (colors, images, extra HTML) for the theme.

 For example: